Ahead of holiday travel season, West Coast states urge 14-day quarantine for anyone entering from out of state

 App users: For a better experience, click here to view the full map in a new window

-The West Coast governors said the are issuing the advisory to help limit the spread of the virus.
+The West Coast governors said they are issuing the advisory to help limit the spread of the virus.

 California isn't the only state to see a spike in COVID-19 cases, Texas was the first state to surpass one million coronavirus cases earlier this week.